 In addition to a physical examination, the following tests may be used to diagnose osteosarcoma.
-It is recommended that a health care team with experience diagnosing and treating bone tumors perform these tests.
+A health care team with experience diagnosing and treating bone tumors should perform these tests.

 X-ray.
-An x-ray is a way to create a picture of the structures inside of the body using a small amount of radiation.
+An x-ray is a way to create a picture of the structures inside of the body.
+It uses a small amount of radiation.
 The doctor will take an x-ray of the area where there is a lump or swelling.
 Osteosarcoma usually shows certain common features on an x-ray.

 Bone scan.
 A bone scan uses a radioactive tracer to look at the inside of the bones.
 The tracer is injected into a patient’s vein.
-It collects in areas of the bone and is detected by a special camera.
-Healthy bone appears gray to the camera, and areas of injury, such as those caused by a tumor, appear dark.
-However, it is also normal that areas where new bone is being formed, such as the growth plates (called epiphyses), appear dark.
+It collects in areas of the bone, and a special camera detects it.
+Healthy bone appears gray to the camera.
+Meanwhile, areas of injury, such as those caused by a tumor, appear dark.
+However, areas where new bone is being formed also appear dark.
+This is normal.

 Arteriogram (also called angiogram).
 An arteriogram is a way for doctors to see inside the arteries.
 A small amount of a contrast medium is injected into an artery, making it appear on an x-ray.
 A surgeon may use this test to help plan surgery.

-After these diagnostic tests are done, your child’s doctor will review all of the results with you.
-If the diagnosis is cancer, these results also help the doctor describe the location(s) of the cancer; this is called staging.
+After diagnostic tests are done, your child’s doctor will review all of the results with you.
+If the diagnosis is cancer, these results also help the doctor describe the location(s) of the cancer.
+This is called staging.

 The next section in this guide is Stages , and it explains the system doctors use to describe the extent of the disease.
 Or, use the menu on the side of your screen to choose another section to continue reading this guide.